MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/faq.md

 ## Why would I want to choose a tunnel ID if it's not used in the tunnel URL?

-Tunnel IDs need to be provided for all operations that refer to a tunnel, so having the ability to choose a tunnel ID adds convenience.
+Tunnel IDs need to be provided for all operations that refer to a tunnel, so having the ability to choose your own tunnel ID adds convenience.
+We recommend choosing a tunnel ID that is easy to remember and type.

 ## What are the license terms for dev tunnels?